mandelsoft/logging/README.md

 Nevertheless, it might be useful store and reuse a configured logger.
 Configured means, that is instantiated for a dedicated long living message context, or with a dedicated name.
-Such a behaviour can be achieved by not using a logger but a logging context. because the context does not provide logging methods a temporary logger has to be created on-the-fly for provising log entries.
+Such a behaviour can be achieved by not using a logger but a logging context.
+Because the context does not provide logging methods a temporary logger has to be created on-the-fly for issuing log entries.

 Another possibility is to use *unbound* loggers created with a message context for a logging context using the `DynamicLogger` function.
-It provides a logger, whichs keeps track of the actual settings of the context it has been created for.
+It provides a logger, which keeps track of the actual settings of the context it has been created for.
 Whenever the configuration changes, the next logging call will adapt the effectively used logger on-the-fly.
 Such loggers keep track of the context settings as well as the configured message context and logger values